NVE

 View Original

-Veterinary Surgical Table Heater Options
+Veterinary Stainless Steel Surgical Table & Heater Options

 Patient warming during surgery is crucial to maintain the pet’s body temperature and prevent hypothermia due to the effects of anesthesia and other factors.